News - Information for Passengers from/to China

 BA.com, the airline's website, shows no direct flights to China are available in January and February.

 "We apologise to customers for the inconvenience, but the safety of our customers and crew is always our priority," BA said in an emailed statement on Wednesday.
 "Customers due to travel to or from China in the coming days can find more information on BA.com."

 Britain on Tuesday advised against "all but essential" travel to mainland China due to the coronavirus outbreak.

 At KLM, we’re closely monitoring the developments of the Coronavirus outbreak in China.
 We base our decision-making on the information that KLM Health Services receives from globally recognised institutions, such as WHO (World Health Organisation), ECDC (European Center of Disease Control), RIVM (National Institute for Public Health and the Environment), IATA (International Air Transport Association), and CDCs (Centers for Disease Control and Prevention) in China.
-We’re taking all necessary (precautionary) measures to ensure the health of our passengers and staff to the best of our abilities.
+We’re taking all necessary (precautionary) measures to guarantee the health of our passengers and staff to the best of our abilities.